marnelfr/back-to-laravel/README.md

 ### FileSystem management
-Do you know about the ``Illuminate\Support\Facades\File`` provide by laravel ?
+Do you know about the ``Illuminate\Support\Facades\File`` provided by laravel ?
 It helps to manage file system.

 ### Blade
 - @foreach